Towards Robust Neural Image Compression: Adversarial Attack and Model Finetuning: Introduction

 \section{Introduction}

-In past few years, we have witnessed exponential growth of deep neural network (DNN) based image coding approaches.
-These neural network based image coding (a.k.a., NIC - neural image coding for short) methods~\cite{balle2016end,balle2018variational,li2018learning,minnen2018joint,mentzer2020high,Cheng2020Learned,chen2020,hu2021learning,lu2021transformer} have emerged with outstanding compression efficiency with noticeable gains over conventional solutions like JPEG~\cite{wallace1991jpeg}, JPEG 2000~\cite{JPEG2K}, and even the latest Versatile Video Coding (VVC) based Intra Profile (VVC Intra)~\cite{vvc_overview}, promising an encouraging prospects of NIC-based applications and services, particularly for those rate-constrained or bandwidth-limited networked scenarios.
+In the past few years, we have witnessed an exponential growth of deep neural network (DNN) based image coding approaches.
+These neural network-based image coding (NIC) methods~\cite{balle2016end,balle2018variational,li2018learning,minnen2018joint,mentzer2020high,Cheng2020Learned,chen2020,hu2021learning,9810760,nnc_overview} have emerged with noticeable compression gains over conventional solutions like JPEG~\cite{wallace1991jpeg}, JPEG 2000~\cite{JPEG2K}, and even the latest Versatile Video Coding (VVC) based Intra Profile (VVC Intra)~\cite{vvc_overview}, promising an encouraging prospects of NIC-based applications and services, particularly for those rate-constrained or bandwidth-limited networked scenarios.

-Unprecedented coding gains of aforementioned NIC methods mostly came from the introduction of variational autoencoder (VAE) framework~\cite{balle2018variational}, joint entropy context modeling conditioned on both hyperpriors and autoregressive neighbors~\cite{minnen2018joint}, nonlocal/local attention optimization~\cite{chen2020,Cheng2020Learned}, etc. It was also worth to point out that learning-based NIC offered great flexibility for quickly supporting different image sources, e.g., RGB, YUV, Bayer raw image, etc~\cite{Zhihao_RAW_Coding}, and for fast enabling the use of a variety of loss functions (quality metrics)~\cite{MS-SSIM,wang2021subjective} in task-oriented applications.
-On the contrary, it might require substantial efforts to enable additional functionalities in traditional image codecs because we had to fully understand the statistical properties of newly-introduced image sources and optimization metrics to develop effective coding toolkit.
-For example, it took years to facilitate efficient compression of screen content sources when standardizing the extensions of High-Efficiency Video Coding (HEVC).
+Unprecedented coding gains of aforementioned NIC methods mostly came from the introduction of variational autoencoder (VAE) framework~\cite{balle2018variational}, adaptive context modeling in entropy coding~\cite{minnen2018joint}, attention mechanism~\cite{chen2020,Cheng2020Learned}, etc. It is also worth pointing out that learning-based NIC offered great flexibility for promptly supporting different image sources (e.g., RGB, YUV, Bayer raw image, etc~\cite{Zhihao_RAW_Coding}) and loss functions (quality metrics)~\cite{MS-SSIM,wang2021subjective} in task-oriented applications.
+On the contrary, it requires substantial efforts to enable additional functionalities in traditional image codecs because we have to fully understand the statistical properties of newly-introduced image sources and optimization metrics to develop effective coding toolkits.
+For example, it takes several years to facilitate the efficient compression of screen content sources when standardizing the extensions of High-Efficiency Video Coding (HEVC)~\cite{screen2016}.